deanwilson/puppet-deprecate/README.md

     Class[Json_tester] expired on 20150120: Remove Foo at the end of the contract at modules/json_tester/manifests/init.pp:12:3 on node testy

+## Installation

+You can install this module from [PuppetForge](https://forge.puppet.com/):

+    puppet module install deanwilson-deprecate

 ### License ###